Skip to Content

 Understanding a Dolphin’s Predatory Instincts

 Dolphins are opportunistic feeders.
-To put it another way, they don’t limit themselves to a specific type of fish.
-Their diet depends on what’s nearby, and they can eat a surprising amount of it!
+Put another way, they don’t limit themselves to a specific type of fish.
+Their diet depends on what’s nearby, and they can eat a surprising amount!
 A dolphin that weighs between 400 and 500 pounds can consume between 25 to 60 pounds of fish daily, sometimes more.
 Hence, these beautiful creatures are always on the move, migrating from one feeding ground to another to satisfy their appetite.

 From Tiny Plankton to Hearty 12 Pounders